IPI Ketamine Medical Provider Online Training

 Earn Continuing Medical Education (CME) Credits

-The University of Colorado School of Medicine designates this Enduring material for a maximum of 50 AMA PRA Category 1 Credits™.
+Physicians (ACCME): CME Outfitters, LLC designates this enduring activity for a maximum of 50 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Our commitment to furthering your education